 - 3 minutes for Average Handling Time (AHT)

-The resulting number will leave your call center understaffed as this method doesn’t take into account such factors:
+The resulting number will leave your contact center understaffed, as this method doesn’t account for factors such as:

 - call volume fluctuates throughout the day

-Therefore, please avoid this payment method at all costs.
-Follow our step by step instructions above.
+Therefore, please, avoid this method of calculation at all costs.
+Follow our step-by-step guide described above.